 FoGuangPedia 佛光百科 is a collaborative platform for understanding, researching, discussing and sharing information on Humanistic Buddhism 人間佛教, Venerable Master Hsing Yun's works and collections 星雲大師文集, Fo Guang Shan's terminologies 佛光山詞彙, Buddhism Q&A 佛學問答, Buddhist translations, and many others information and topics related to the propagation of Humanistic Buddhism in English.
 Also: academic papers, books, Venerable Master Hsing Yun's collections, newsletters, FGS translations, ritual & ceremony, Ch'an meditation materials,lectures, teaching materials, etc.

-A database which indexes Chinese and Chinese/English journal articles published in Hong Kong.
+A database which indexes Chinese/English journal articles published in Hong Kong.

 This is a working bibliography of translations of Chinese Buddhist texts from the Taishō edition of the canon into Western languages.
 Some translations of extra-canonical Chinese Buddhist texts are included.

 Helps to "locate in the various texts and textual corpora (approximate) textual matches and to study them from various angles."

 Software for reading and searching through the Chinese Canon.

 The aim of the database is to record information about ascriptions of Chinese Buddhist texts, especially in the very many cases in which scholars have questioned received ascriptions (as embodied, for example, in Taishō bylines).